Settlement agreements, severance, early retirement and redundancy terms

 Settlement Agreements

-- The Public Audit Committee has expressed concern about the use of excessive discretionary (non-contractual) payments in Settlement Agreements.
+- 7.2 The Scottish Parliament has expressed concern about the use of excessive discretionary (non-contractual) payments in Settlement Agreements.
 Accountable Officers must ensure that where discretionary payments used, they are necessary, justifiable and demonstrate value for money.

-- The Public Audit Committee has also expressed concern about the use of confidentiality clauses in Settlement Agreements.
+- 7.3 The Scottish Parliament has also expressed concern about the use of confidentiality clauses in Settlement Agreements.
 These clauses may still be used but only where there is explicit agreement between both the employer and employee that this is required and there will be a general presumption against their use - see below for an example and further details.

-- Ministerial views must be obtained as and when appropriate, including in relation to any potentially high profile cases or where there is a strong, compelling business case that the cap cannot be applied.
+- 7.5 Ministerial views must be obtained when a case is deemed complex or contentious, including in relation to any potentially high profile cases.

-2. As well as paying any contractual sums due, Settlement Agreements will often involve payment of a non-contractual financial consideration.
+9. Settlement Agreements have legal status.
 A Settlement Agreement is a legally binding document and is intended to remove the possibility of the matters that it covers being the subject of future or, where commenced, further legal action.
 Settlement Agreements have legal status.
+As well as paying any contractual sums due, Settlement Agreements will often involve payment of a non-contractual financial consideration.

-4. In some circumstances Accountable Officers may wish to consider the option of voluntary severance which does not involve a Settlement Agreement.
-Decisions on which type of exit payment will be used should be supported by the relevant business case including the rationale to support the decision.
+11. In some circumstances Accountable Officers may wish to consider the option of voluntary severance which does not involve a Settlement Agreement.
+Decisions on which type of exit payment will be used should be detailed in the relevant business case including the rationale to support the decision.
+In summary, a Settlement Agreement is used to settle an employment dispute and Voluntary Severance is used where post/s or skills no longer exist and redeployment is not viable.

 Exclusions